joshsig/COMP3040-A3-17/README.md

 ## Description

-Find Restaurant API is an online tool that provides information of the nearest restaurant within the province of Manitoba.
+Find Restaurant API is an online tool that provides information of the nearest restaurant for users within the province of Manitoba.
 The purpose of this API is to find a suitable restaurant for the user according to desired cuisine, distance and delivery options.

 ## Endpoint